Hieromon/AutoConnect/mkdocs/advancedusage.md

 ## Summary

-In order for your sketches combined with AutoConnect to work as you intended, make them based on the right understanding of configuration settings and their effectiveness.
-AutoConnect includes the configuration settings using [AutoConnectConfig](apiconfig.md) class that adjusts controlling the behaviors for WiFi connection and the captive portal.
+To make sketches work as you intended with AutoConnect, make sure you understand the implications of the setting parameters and configure AutoConnect.
+[AutoConnectConfig](apiconfig.md) allows you to incorporate settings into AutoConnect that coordinate control over WiFi connectivity and captive portal behavior.
 For advanced usages, the configuration settings and the Sketch examples are followings:

 - [AutoConnect WiFi connection control](adconnection.md)